What is oil pulling?

 Oil pulling is very gentle.
 If you need to increase its antibiotic potency for a short period, add one drop of oregano oil to the tablespoon of the other oil.
 Oregano oil is a powerful anti-bacterial and anti-fungal.
 However, it tastes terrible and makes the procedure potent.
 If you add oregano oil, you may not feel well as your healing and detox go into overdrive.
 I suggest you do not do this for more than one week in every couple of months.

-Oil pulling is a traditional remedy for these ailments
+Oil pulling is a natural traditional remedy for these ailments

 - Arterial diseases.